 Find out about our successful spin-out companies and how you can participate in new ventures.

+Find out more about how we develop commercialisation opportunities at Strathclyde.
 Here are some examples of our successful licensing and spin-out ventures:

 2011 - Licence of University-owned technology to Treegreen